 At least one of the data elements namely EFFBGN_DT or EFFEND_DT or MA_PRCH_LMT_AM or DOC_DSCR or DOC_NM or AWD_METH_CD or CTTYP_CD or CTCAT_CD_1 to have a value

-Consider the latest version of the document when multiple versions are in place.
+Consider the latest version of the document when multiple versions are in the staging table.

 A row is updated in NYCCheckbook.
 FMSMasterAgreement table when a row in the staging table ETL.
 FMSMasterAgreementStage & ETL.
 FMSMasterAgreementAwardStage identified by DOC_CD, DOC_DEPT_CD & DOC_ID matches NYCCheckbook.
 FMSMasterAgreement identified by DocCode, DocDeptCode & DocID in addition to the 2 conditions mentioned above.